 Table of Contents

 Congratulations—you’re preparing to sell your home in Vancouver, BC!
 While securing a great sale price is exciting, knowing your actual take-home amount is what really matters.
 The complexity of seller closing costs often leaves homeowners guessing how much they will truly net.
 This guide cuts through the confusion, clearly defining every fee.
-Best of all, we introduce the BC Home Seller Closing Costs Calculator—your essential tool for immediate, accurate net proceeds estimation.
+Best of all, we introduce the BC Home Seller Closing Costs Calculator—your essential tool for immediate, accurate home sale net proceeds calculation.

 The Adjustment line item ($1,559.14 in this example) is crucial for understanding the final net figure.
 It addresses the prorating of costs between the seller and buyer.